How to Plant, Grow and Care For Plumeria

 Propagation

-By Cuttings
+Cuttings

 Had I not witnessed firsthand the simplicity of propagating Plumerias from cuttings, I might hesitate to say this.
-While I am going to share some tips for ensuring the success of your endeavor, I have literally snapped a branch off of one of these trees, popped it into a pot full of soil, and ended up with a full-grown tree in a matter of 3 years.
+While I am going to share some tips for ensuring the success of your endeavor, I have literally snapped a branch off of one of these trees, popped it into a pot full of soil, and ended up with a full-grown tree in a matter of three years.

 2. Disinfect a sharp knife or tool for cutting and sever the branch from the parent plant.
 Try to cut it flush with the supporting branch.